Yxwww/yuxi-site/posts/darkmode.md

 - Approach:
   - use `_document` for prerendered darkmode script
   - tryout tailwind darkmode script
-  - useDarkMode recommendation to achieve this in nextjs https://github.com/donavon/use-dark-mode#that-flash
+  - `useDarkMode` recommendation script see: [docs page](https://github.com/donavon/use-dark-mode#that-flash)

 Result, flash is gone!
-It looks like the script is loaded synchronously which immediately add `.dark` class into document.
+It looks like the script gets executed synchronously which immediately adds `.dark` class into document.
 The document renders theme right after.
+This is good enough for now.

 ### Hypothesis: render darkmode on the server solves rerender issue completely